prometheus-pve/prometheus-pve-exporter/README.rst

     # TYPE pve_memory_usage_bytes gauge
     pve_memory_usage_bytes{id="qemu/100"} 1.6573280275e+010
     pve_memory_usage_bytes{id="node/proxmox"} 5.3907812352e+010
-    # HELP pve_network_transmit_bytes The amount of traffic in bytes that was sent from the guest over the network since it was started. (for types 'qemu' and 'lxc')
+    # HELP pve_network_transmit_bytes The amount of traffic in bytes that was sent from the guest over the network since it was started. (for types 'qemu' and 'lxc') DEPRECATED: use pve_network_transmit_bytes_total instead.
     # TYPE pve_network_transmit_bytes gauge
     pve_network_transmit_bytes{id="qemu/100"} 7.75070828e+09
+    # HELP pve_network_transmit_bytes_total The amount of traffic in bytes that was sent from the guest over the network since it was started. (for types 'qemu' and 'lxc')
+    # TYPE pve_network_transmit_bytes_total counter
+    pve_network_transmit_bytes_total{id="qemu/100"} 7.75070828e+09
-    # HELP pve_network_receive_bytes The amount of traffic in bytes that was sent to the guest over the network since it was started. (for types 'qemu' and 'lxc')
+    # HELP pve_network_receive_bytes The amount of traffic in bytes that was sent to the guest over the network since it was started. (for types 'qemu' and 'lxc') DEPRECATED: use pve_network_receive_bytes_total instead.
     # TYPE pve_network_receive_bytes gauge
     pve_network_receive_bytes{id="qemu/100"} 1.529756162e+09
+    # HELP pve_network_receive_bytes_total The amount of traffic in bytes that was sent to the guest over the network since it was started. (for types 'qemu' and 'lxc')
+    # TYPE pve_network_receive_bytes_total counter
+    pve_network_receive_bytes_total{id="qemu/100"} 1.529756162e+09
     # HELP pve_disk_write_bytes The amount of bytes the guest wrote to its block devices since the guest was started.
-This info is not available for all storage types. (for types 'qemu' and 'lxc')
+This info is not available for all storage types. (for types 'qemu' and 'lxc') DEPRECATED: use pve_disk_write_bytes_total instead.
     # TYPE pve_disk_write_bytes gauge
     pve_disk_write_bytes{id="qemu/100"} 1.50048127488e+011
+    # HELP pve_disk_write_bytes_total The amount of bytes the guest wrote to its block devices since the guest was started.
+This info is not available for all storage types. (for types 'qemu' and 'lxc')
+    # TYPE pve_disk_write_bytes_total counter
+    pve_disk_write_bytes_total{id="qemu/100"} 1.50048127488e+011
     # HELP pve_disk_read_bytes The amount of bytes the guest read from its block devices since the guest was started.
-This info is not available for all storage types. (for types 'qemu' and 'lxc')
+This info is not available for all storage types. (for types 'qemu' and 'lxc') DEPRECATED: use pve_disk_read_bytes_total instead.
     # TYPE pve_disk_read_bytes gauge
     pve_disk_read_bytes{id="qemu/100"} 7.473739264e+09
+    # HELP pve_disk_read_bytes_total The amount of bytes the guest read from its block devices since the guest was started.
+This info is not available for all storage types. (for types 'qemu' and 'lxc')
+    # TYPE pve_disk_read_bytes_total counter
+    pve_disk_read_bytes_total{id="qemu/100"} 7.473739264e+09
     # HELP pve_cpu_usage_ratio CPU utilization (for types 'node', 'qemu' and 'lxc').
     # TYPE pve_cpu_usage_ratio gauge
     pve_cpu_usage_ratio{id="qemu/100"} 0.105009724408557